2DSharp/2dsharp.github.io/about.md

 I have worked on domains varying from the web, cloud, native apps, cross platform apps, college utility systems, server apps, robotics to home automation software.
 I am a full-time Linux guy and a supporter of FOSS.

-I am currently in college pursuing an engineering degree in Computer Science, sophomore year and have written quite some software for my college in the last two semesters, it was draining but it was fun.
-I am low on my social spirits right now and under a hibernation period to get my shit back together.
+I am currently in college pursuing an engineering degree in Computer Science, Junior year.

+Want to get your business idea to the internet?

+Contact **2d@twodee.me** for one-on-one software consulting.